vtsynergy/MetaMorph/metamorph-generators/opencl/docs/tutorials/GenerateMetaCLInterface.md

 `--inline-error-check=<true/false>` (Default: TRUE) This MetaCL option can be used to _disable_ the generation of simple OpenCL Runtime API error checks in generated code, which may trade safety for a slight performance gain.
 If left on, every generated API call is immediately checked for a returned error.
 (However `clEnqueue..()` operations are **not** forced to `clFinish()`, rather the return code from the enqueue call is checked.)

+`--split-wrappers=<true/false>` (Default: FALSE) This option can be used to _enable_ the generation of two additional wrappers for each kernel.
+One which only assigns all the kernel arguments (metacl_filename_kernelName_set_args), and one which only invokes the kernel (metacl_filename*kernelName_enqueue_again).
+This can be useful to pre-assign arguments once for an iterative kernel, without incurring the assignment overhead on subsequent calls.

+`--cuda-grid-block=<true/false>` (Default: FALSE) By default, MetaCL generates launch wrappers assuming the execution configuration is specified according to the semantics of OpenCL's global and local worksizes, i.e. total work elements in a dimension, and work elements within a workgroup.
+By enabling this flag, the wrappers can instead be generated using the CUDA grid/block model, i.e. the total number of work groups in a dimension, and the number of work elements within a workgroup.
+This can be useful if you are converting an existing CUDA application to OpenCL, or are implementing an application which provides both CUDA and OpenCL implementations.
+(The MetaMorph API historically uses grid/blcok semantics across all backends, so you may also wish to enable this for consistency if you use any of the built-in kernels.)

 Common Project-specific compilation arguments
 ---------------------------------------------